storagegod/Red8Coe/readme.md

-Roberto's Red8Coe repo for Terraform
+Roberto's Red8Coe repo for Terraform All of it